-consultation for this Access & Participation Plan and spoke of the difficulties of juggling study as a mature student and managing a family life, and the importance of this additional financial support.
+The Access Bursary was intended to mitigate against the extra costs that students incur when they have no family support (care leavers, estranged students and those with independent student status), particularly the additional costs incurred during vacation periods, and to ensure good retention and attainment for recipients.
+At the end of the first year of operation, there were good results with all non-final year students progressing to their next year of study, and graduating students on track51.
+Some of the current recipients engaged with the student consultation for this Access & Participation Plan and spoke of the difficulties of juggling study as a mature student and managing a family life, and the importance of this additional financial support.
 This was also raised in the 2020 evaluation activity for the Bursary.
-In light of the pandemic, and the increased financial pressures faced by students and their families, and consequently on the School's wider scholarship and hardship package, in 2021/22 the School will broaden the criteria for the Access Bursary, to ensure financial support for other students at risk of non-continuation.
-The overall number of awards and financial investment will be doubled.
+In light of the pandemic, and the increased financial pressures faced by students and their families, and consequently on the School's wider scholarship and hardship package, in 2021/22 the School broadened the criteria for the Access Bursary, to ensure financial support for other students at risk of non-continuation.
+The overall number of awards and financial investment was doubled.

-New and continuing UK domiciled undergraduate students who meet the following criteria are eligible to apply for the Access Bursary (all must be low-income, in receipt of the maximum government maintenance loan):
+New and continuing UK domiciled undergraduate students who meet the following criteria are eligible to apply for the Access Bursary (all must be low-income, in receipt of a government maintenance loan based on a household income of £33k or below, with priority given to those most in financial need):

 - Care leavers

 - Estranged students

-- · Students with a declared disability
+- Students with a declared disability

 - Independent students

-- Students with a home postcode classified as Quintile 1 or 2 on the POLAR4 dataset (at the point of application to the School)
+• Students with a home postcode classified as Quintile 1 or 2 on the POLAR 4 dataset (at the point of application to the School)

-A maximum of 30 bursaries will be offered each year with a minimum grant of £3K, and a maximum of £5k per recipient.
+A maximum of 30 bursaries will be offered each year with a minimum grant of £3k, and a maximum of £5k per recipient.
 Care leavers will be prioritised, followed by students meeting eligibility in the order above, with a commitment to mature students within the independent category [target vii].
 All recipients must reapply each year (via the normal scholarship route) to be reassessed and prioritised and it is a requirement of the grant going forward to engage in evaluation and impact activities.
 The continuation and attainment of individual recipients is monitored each year, but as numbers are small with the students spread over the 4 years of the undergraduate life-cycle, it will be 5 to 10 years before there will be a sufficient data set to analyse in any of the categories.
 However, qualitative evaluation will be undertaken each year.

 Student consultation in 2019/20 highlighted that the costs associated with beginning a conservatoire programme and moving to London are a barrier for students from low-income households.
 Therefore, Supported Application Scheme participants will receive a one-off financial award upon enrolment, via the new Access Equipment Fund, to assist the purchase of equipment necessary for study (e.g. clothing for lessons, technical equipment, books) and items for student accommodation (e.g. bedding, kitchen utensils).
-For 2021/22 the award is valued at £350, and will be evaluated to ensure it is the right level for 2022/23 and beyond.
+For the first year in 2020/21, the award was valued at £350, and it will be evaluated in 2023/24 (with two years of data) to ensure it is the right level for future years.